-- The user issues a (short, simple) query. - The search engine returns a set of documents. - User marks some docs as relevant, some as nonrelevant. - Search engine computes a new representation of the information need, based on the marked documents.
+- The user issues a (short, simple) query. - The search engine returns a set of documents. - User marks some docs as relevant, some as nonrelevant. - Search engine computes a new representation of the information need.
 Hope: better than the initial query. - Search engine runs new query and returns new results. - New results have (hopefully) better recall.